volab/IoT_EPS/_1_userDoc/source/softDev.rst

 For ntp, wd and ap mode error display them on OLED cycling with normal display of plugs

 - create new help commande to force and clear error
+- create a new help cmd to stop WD set WD to 4mn and 15s (maximum) **OK**
+    - merge it on devFirmware
-- rearrange help commande list in alphabetic order
+- rearrange help commande list in alphabetic order **OK**
+    - merge it on devFirmware **OK**

+Stop wD ? set timeout to 255seconds ie 4mn and 15s is enough to upload firmware ?

 ==============================m======================================================================
 More object oriented rewriting (August 2020)